airwick989/Student-Attendance-Capstone/README.md

 #### Cloud Functions

 It should be noted that unless you have Firebase CLI emulator set up, Cloud Function services will run in production.
-As such, you will need to have an exisitng Firebase project.
+As such, you will need to have an existing Firebase project.
 Details on Firebase CLI emulator can be found [here](https://firebase.google.com/docs/emulator-suite/install_and_configure)

 All files associated with the Cloud Functions can be found in the ```cloud-functions``` folder of this repo.